 - IP shaping solutions (when you need to limit bandwidth for Internet users).

-- Network traffic count solutions.
+- Network traffic counting and bandwidth management solutions.

-- Wireless Firewall Gateways.
+- Wireless Firewall Gateways, even with HTTP authorization.

 - Transparent proxy solution based on NDIS level packet redirection.
 This can be used, an example, to decrypt SSL(Man-In-The-Middle), parent content control, e-mail SPAM filtering etc…